hyprwm/Hyprland/CODE_OF_CONDUCT.md

 ## Goal

-Our goal is to provide a space where it is safe for everyone to contribute to open-source software in a respectful and cooperative manner.
+Our goal is to provide a space where it is safe for everyone to contribute to, and get support for, open-source software in a respectful and cooperative manner.

 We value all contributions and want to make this organization and its surrounding community a place for everyone.

 As members, contributors and everyone else who may participate in the development, we strive to keep the entire experience civil.

 ## Standards

 Our community standards exist in order to make sure everyone feels comfortable contributing to the project(s) together.

 Our standards are:
  - Do not harass, attack, or in any other way discriminate against anyone, including for their protected traits, including, but not limited to, sex, religion, race, appearance, gender, identity, nationality, sexuality, etc.